guildai/guildai/guild/tests/uat/remote-deps.md

     WARNING: cannot find a suitable run for required resource 'operation:upstream' Resolving operation:upstream
-    guild: run failed because a dependency was not met: could not resolve 'operation:upstream' in upstream resource: no suitable run for upstream
+    guild: run failed because a dependency was not met: could not resolve 'operation:upstream' in operation:upstream resource: no suitable run for upstream
     <exit 1>